Joséphin Péladan

-Joséphin Péladan (28 March 1858 in Lyon – 27 June 1918 in Neuilly-sur-Seine) was a French novelist and Rosicrucian who later briefly joined the Martinist order led by Papus (Gérard Encausse).
+Joséphin Péladan (28 March 1858 – 27 June 1918) was a French novelist and Rosicrucian who later briefly joined the Martinist order led by Papus (Gérard Encausse).
 His father was a journalist who had written on prophecies, and professed an esoteric-aesthetic form of Rosicrucianism and universalist Catholicism.
 He established the Salon de la Rose + Croix for painters, writers, and musicians sharing his artistic ideals, the Symbolists in particular.

 Biography

 Péladan was born into a Lyon family that was devoutly Roman Catholic.
 He studied at Jesuit colleges at Avignon and Nîmes.
 After he failed his baccalaureat, Péladan moved to Paris and became a literary and art critic.
 His older brother Adrien studied alchemy and occultism as well.
 Péladan was an extremely active member of the French Occult Revival and a key influence on French and Belgian Symbolist art.
-However, his eccentric manner and overbearing nature caused him to be largely ridiculed during his lifetime, and quickly forgotten upon his early death from shellfish poisoning.
+However, his eccentric manner and overbearing nature caused him to be largely ridiculed during his lifetime, and quickly forgotten upon his early death at Neuilly-sur-Seine, from shellfish poisoning.